You've heard of ADD. But how about DAD?

 Of course, it’s hard to plan when you’re swamped with credit card debt, which many Americans are.
 The average U.S. household owes more than $15,000 on their credit cards.
 If those households had that $15,000 to invest for retirement over the next 20-30 years, they could easily turn that into a solid nest egg.

-If you want to learn more about retirement, here’s a video I made for a curious Debt.com reader.
+For more info about retirement, here’s a video I made for a curious Debt.com reader.
 If you’re drowning in debt and can’t even begin to think about retirement, call a certified credit counselor for a free debt analysis at 1-800-810-0989.
 Do it now.
 Don’t let Deficit Attention Disorder become an even worse condition: Debt Death.

 Howard Dvorkin is a CPA and chairman of Debt.com, an educational resource for those who want to conquer all forms of debt in their lives.